 To view degree requirements from prior years, visit the Academic Catalogs archive.

-* Objects as History and Sustainable Systems can be taken in any sequence, one in the fall semester and one in the spring.
+* Objects as History and Sustainable Systems can be taken in either sequence, one in the fall semester and one in the spring.

 ** The three first-year studio courses—Drawing/Imaging, Space/Materiality, and Time—can be taken in any sequence, two in the fall semester and one in the spring.